fommil/fpmortals/manuscript/wip.md

 monad is the FP equivalent of Spring or Guice's `@Inject`, without the XML and reflection.

-`ReaderT` is just an alias to another, more generally useful, data type called `Kleisli`, named after the mathematician *Heinrich Kleisli*. `Kleisli` captures the second parameter of a monadic `.bind`, the *action*.
+`ReaderT` is just an alias to another more generally useful data type named after the mathematician *Heinrich Kleisli*.

 {lang="text"}
 ~~~~~~~~